jbenno/nyuad_decoding_nature/03_Oscillation/README.md

 [Spring](/03_Oscillation/spring.js)

 ### Assignment
-- Read Galanter's paper (see above).
+- Read the material in the section 'Generative Art and Design' above.